 GET TO KNOW TEXAS STATE OPTICAL NORTH SPRING

-The TSO North Spring eye doctor in Tomball believes in looking at the big picture when it comes to your eye health, so we take the time to get to know you, your eye care history and your vision needs.
+The TSO Tomball eye doctor believes in looking at the big picture when it comes to your eye health, so we take the time to get to know you, your eye care history and your vision needs.
 Dr. Roof knows that getting the right prescription involves balancing several factors, including clear eyesight, visual efficiency and your ability to process visual information seamlessly.
-Whether you need a routine eye exam, an eyeglasses fitting or treatment for eye disease (such as glaucoma or macular degeneration) or eye surgery (such as LASIK or cataract surgery), our optometrist will provide you with the best care, advice, options and follow up.
-Our onsite optical carries a wide selection of eyeglasses and frames for every budget and style.
-Contact lens fittings and contact lenses are also available from our eye care clinic in Tomball, Texas.
+Whether you need a routine eye exam, an eyeglasses fitting or treatment for eye disease (such as glaucoma or macular degeneration) or eye surgery (such as LASIK or cataract surgery), our Tomball optometrist will provide you with the best care, advice, options and follow up.
+Our Tomball eye care center optical carries a wide selection of eyeglasses and frames for every budget and style.
+Contact lens fittings and contact lenses are also available from our Tomball eye care clinic.

 Our Eye Doctor’s Office in Tomball

 Tomball eye doctor, advanced eye exam and fashionable eyewear.

 The Tomball Eye Care Center is Conveniently located on 24504 Kuykendahl Drive, Tomball.
 TSO North Spring’s office is open 5 days a week.
 Call our eye clinic to make an appointment with our Tomball eye doctors to talk about your eyeglasses, contact lenses or specialty lens needs.
 Or just drop in anytime to browse through our large selection of designer eyeglass frames or sunglasses.
 Our purpose is to serve you and help you see the important things in life.

 We use the Icare tonometer in our glaucoma screening, so NO AIR PUFFS EVER!
 We are easily accessible for residents of Spring, The Augusta Pines, and Tomball.